-In line with Article 279 of the Delegated Regulation and Article 46 of the Solvency II Directive, the Compliance Function maintains a Compliance Manual and Policy to track applicable law, regulation and corporate requirements.
+In line with Article 279 of the Delegated Regulation and Article 46 of the Solvency II Directive, the Compliance Function maintains a set of Compliance policies to track applicable legal, regulatory and corporate requirements.

-B.5 Internal audit function
+B.5 Internal Audit Function

 Internal Audit is an independent and objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operations, protect the assets and reputation of the Company.
-It assists the Company in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organization's governance, risk management and internal control.
+It assists the Company in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the Companys' governance, risk management and internal control.

-The internal audit activity is established by the Audit Committee of the Board of Directors.
+The internal audit activity is established by the Audit Committee of the Board.
 The internal audit activity's responsibilities are defined by the Audit Committee as part of their oversight role.